gortk/NSFWSearchList/README.md

 # NSFW Search Filters
-A repository with webfilters mostly for ublacklist.
+A repository with search filters for ublacklist.
 This is not an anti-nsfw content list.
 It is there to filter crap sites and make your life easier while browsing for content.